 These steps would not create new programs or pathways; individuals would still have to qualify for and be approved for an existing nonimmigrant visa pathway.
 These changes would simply clarify and strengthen the existing process so that more eligible individuals take advantage of it.

 In practice, these targeted changes could unlock opportunities for tens of thousands of Dreamers and many others.
-DOS and DHS should issue details and updated guidance as soon as possible.
+DOS and DHS should build on these important first steps and ensure this process is optimized to best serve U.S. businesses and talented, qualified individuals.